w3f/Grants-Program/applications/community-health-check.md

 Pulse Surveys are frequent and automated micro-surveys that provide qualitative and quantitative insights.
 In traditional organizations, they have been shown to increase employee response rates and employee engagement with related initiatives.
 They’re also used as a tool for culture design and implementing culture change.
 Lastly, Pulse Surveys significantly reduce admin work for community managers and related roles.

 The data is anonymised and collected in a central repository for this first phase (we’re exploring decentralised hosting) and managed by a team having received ethics training and at risk of losing their credentials should it be misused.

+#### Is this safe?
+Analyzing conversations in Discord is within a grey zone of private and public conversations.
+Servers and channels that are not gated in anyway (token or role) are akin to public conversations as there are no barriers for people to enter and join the conversations.
+On the other hand, once users need to fulfil certain criterias or pay in order to access a server/channel, the conversation could be perceived as private.
+This distinction has ethical and legal consequences.
+For this reason, we are working with lawyers from LexDAO to ensure people's private data is handled appropriately.

 ### Rationale